SpenceKonde/DxCore/README.md

 Prior to putting the part into a sleep mode, or otherwise disabling it's ability to transmit, be sure that it has finished sending the data in the buffer by calling `Serial.flush()`, otherwise the serial port will emit corrupted characters and/or fail to complete transmission of a message.

 See the [**Serial Reference**](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/extras/Ref_Serial.md) for a full list of options.
-As of 2.5.0, almost every type of functionality that the serial hardware can do is supported, including RS485 mode, half-duplex (via LBME and ODME), and even synchronous and Master SPI mode, and 2.6.0 will add autobaud, even though it's not very useful.
+As of 1.4.10, almost every type of functionality that the serial hardware can do is supported, including RS485 mode, half-duplex (via LBME and ODME), and even synchronous and Master SPI mode, and 1.5.0 adds autobaud, even though it's not very useful.

 ### SPI support
 A compatible SPI.h library is included; it provides one SPI master interface.
 These parts have either 1 or 2 SPI interfaces, however, the library we supply does not provide support for two simultaneous SPI ports operating.
 Although it can use either of the hardware SPI ports, it does not allow both of them to be used.
 (This is a reasonable limitation, because the main reason one might want that would be to operate as an SPI slave device.
 But there is no Arduino API for that.
 SPI slave has never been supported on Arduino's SPI library, on any device.
 More importantly, the precedent that has been set for multiple-SPI parts is for the second port to be SPI1, and so on, and this has to be the name for an instance of SPIClass.
 Unfortunately, Microchip took that name first, and SPI1 is instead an instance of their data structure type, `SPI_t` - but because all the existing code that supports more than 1 SPI module is hardwired to use that name.
 We're cau) of the underlying SPI modules - they are treated as if they are pin mapping options (only one interface is available at a time - the library code available in the wild has a name collision with the I/O headers if one wanted to support using both at once, and all the workarounds that I can think of involve the libraries being changed as well).
 That's fine though, as treating them as pin mappings gives you most of the benefit as master, and slave support is not and never has been a thing in Arduino (it's pretty easy to do manually, at least for simple stuff).